EQUUS Film Festival

-I want to personally invite you to join me November 29 thru December 2, 2018, to enjoy our carefully curated selection of equestrian films.
+I want to personally invite you to join me December 5 - 8, 2019, to enjoy our carefully curated selection of equestrian films.
 The EQUUS Film Festival is an exciting opportunity to celebrate two of my favorite things by bringing horses and film together.
 This year we will be showcasing the Mustang horse in all their glory!

-Forming partnerships with the Mustang Heritage Foundation and The RIght Horse we hope to bring awareness to the issues facing our horses today.
+Forming partnerships with the Mustang Heritage Foundation and others we hope to bring awareness to the issues facing our Mustang horses today.

 As an avid horsewoman and movie lover, I’ve seen over and over the power of telling stories through film.
 Horse movies have a magical ability to inspire, educate, engage and entertain.
 They lift us up out of our everyday lives and place us upon the backs of these magical animals.
 They help us see others’ points of view, those who are battling with PTSD, children with Autism, the prisoner learning to feel for others through working with horses.
 All of these stories help us to build new bridges of empathy and understanding through the power of the horse.

 I'm honored to give equine storytellers from all over the world one more reason to create amazing films, literature and art focused on the horse.
 And I’m delighted that horse lovers everywhere will have the opportunity to experience some truly extraordinary equine films.
-And if you can't make it to New York City then join us on our streaming platform and enjoy these wonderful films in the comfort of your own home!
+If you can't make it to Lexington Kentucky then join us on our streaming platform and enjoy these wonderful films in the comfort of your own home!